-- o Bills Woods accessible birding area Add a wheel chair turnout to the limestone screening path at the base of Bill's Woods to provide an accessible bird viewing area. - o Eastern Bills Woods Friends of the Lakeshore Nature Preserve Restoration Project Continue to control invasive plants, add native plants, and develop a burn plan for Upper Bills Woods. - o Class of 1918 Marsh trail Restore the limestone screening trail that has washed away; renovate/rebuild the degraded viewing platforms. - o Class of 1946 Frautschi Point entry improvements Install native landscaping at the entry to Frautschi Point in and around the parking lot. - Class of 1953 Lakeshore Path improvements Continue to increase the diversity of plants from Willow Creek to Picnic Point with new swale and shoreline vegetation, including the Triangle Marsh. - o Class of 1955 Tent Colony Woods improvements Continue to control invasive plants, add a diversity of native woodland plants, and control erosion. - o Class of 1959 Picnic Point fire site improvements Control soil erosion, protect the big Oak tree, allow lake access, and install an improved rustic fire seating area at picnic site #2. - Eagle Heights Stormwater Management Plan Monitor design and provide review and input into the planning & design process. - o Eagle Heights Woods Management Plan Begin development of a restoration and management plan. - Heritage Oak Friends of the Lakeshore Nature Preserve Vegetation Management Project first year plans to remove invasive plants, seed cleared areas, and plant savanna vegetation under the drip line of the Heritage Oak
+- o Bills Woods accessible birding area Add a wheel chair turnout to the limestone screening path at the base of Bills Woods to provide an accessible bird viewing area. - o Bills Woods Friends of the Lakeshore Nature Preserve Volunteer Project Continue to control invasive plants, add native plants, and develop a plan for prescribed burning in the oak opening in East Bills Woods. - o Class of 1918 Marsh trail Restore the limestone screening trail that has washed away; renovate/rebuild the degraded viewing platforms. - o Class of 1946 Frautschi Point entry improvements Install native landscaping at the entry to Frautschi Point in and around the parking lot. - Class of 1953 Lakeshore Path improvements Continue to increase the diversity of plants from Willow Creek to Picnic Point with new swale and shoreline vegetation, including the Triangle Marsh. - o Class of 1955 Tent Colony Woods improvements Continue to control invasive plants, add a diversity of native woodland plants, and control erosion. - o Class of 1959 Picnic Point fire site improvements Control soil erosion, protect the big Oak tree, allow lake access, and install an improved rustic fire seating area at picnic site #2. - o Eagle Heights Stormwater Management Plan Monitor design and provide review and input into the planning & design process. - o Eagle Heights Woods Management Plan Begin development of a vegetation and ecological management plan to guide decision making and restoration efforts. - Heritage Oak Friends of the Lakeshore Nature Preserve Volunteer Project Implement Phase 1 of invasive plant control and establishment of savanna vegetation around the big oak across from the Bills Woods savanna restoration.

-- o Lot 60 Stormwater Management Plan Monitor design and provide review and input into the planning & design process. - o Picnic Point entry path improvements Reroute the limestone screening path from the north to avoid the naturally wet soil conditions and allow maintenance and safety vehicle access. - o Picnic Point Improvements Install shoreline stabilization, soil protection, plantings, pedestrian access, and fire site gathering circle improvements at the tip of Picnic Point. - o Willow Creek Woods Savanna restoration Add seeds and plants, including trees and shrubs, that can be planted with a minimum of soil disturbance. - o University Bay Drive Stormwater Management Plan Monitor design and provide review and input into the planning & design process.
+- o Lot 60 Stormwater Management Plan Monitor design and provide review and input into the planning & design process. - o Picnic Point entry path improvements Reroute the limestone screening path from the north to avoid the naturally wet soil conditions and allow maintenance and safety vehicle access. - o Picnic Point Improvements Install shoreline stabilization, soil protection, plantings, pedestrian access, and fire site gathering circle improvements at the tip of Picnic Point. - o Willow Creek Woods Savanna restoration Add seeding and plants, including trees and shrubs, that can be planted with a minimum of soil disturbance. - University Bay Drive Stormwater Management Plan Monitor design and provide review and input into the planning & design process.